-If you want to grow your Pinterest referral traffic quickly, there are a few ways you can promote your pins beyond your own boards.
+If you want to grow your Pinterest traffic quickly, there are a few ways you can promote your pins beyond your own boards.

 This page contains affiliate links meaning I earn a commission if you use those links.
 I only recommend brands I use and trust.

 Using the four tools below, I have grown my blog traffic from 0-35,000 page views in just 3 months!

 Almost 90% of my traffic comes from Pinterest so you can see that these methods really do work and are worth trying if you want to boost your blog.

 You can check out my Blog Traffic Reports to see how I have grown my blog:

 In addition to promoting your blog using the four tools I mention below, you should also work on a sound Pinterest strategy whether that be using a scheduler or manual pinning like I do.
 You can read all about my Pinterest strategy here.

 Of course, you should promote your blog in other places than Pinterest.
 If you want some ideas of places to try, this list of 25 free place to promote your latest post will help.

 Four Easy Ways To Grow Your Pinterest Traffic

 You have probably heard about group boards already and that they “aren’t as good as they used to be”.
 This may be true but they are still pretty awesome for getting exposure for your pins very quickly and for free!